EPCCed/qmmm_gromacs_cp2k_sc/index.md

 > ## Requirements
 >
-> Participants must have access to a desktop or laptop computer with
+> This is an online self-checkout course.
+Participants are expected to have
-> a Mac, Linux, or Windows operating system (not a tablet, Chromebook,
+> access to a desktop or laptop computer with a Mac, Linux, or Windows
-> etc.).
+> operating system (not a tablet, Chromebook, etc.).
 >
 > <strong>Before the start of the course you should ensure you
 > are able to connect to ARCHER2 using the